 |« Disk & Windows repairs||Anti-Virus and Internet Security recommendations for the year »|

-The only sensible way to handle the multiple passwords we all need these days is to have unique, complex and lengthy passwords on each occasion.
+The only sensible way to handle the multiple passwords we all need these days is to have unique, complex (more than 10 characters including upper case, lower case and numbers) passwords on each occasion.
 And for all but Sheldon Cooper that means using a program to generate and remember those passwords for you.
 This does not have to cost you even.
-Possibilities include:
+Popular possibilities include:

 |<< <||> >>|